PCB Library Creation: A Guide

 Manual Creation from Datasheets

-If you’ve been involved in the systems design process, then you probably have datasheets available for your desired components.
+If you’ve been involved in the systems design process, you probably have datasheets available for your desired components.
 Many datasheets will include physical dimensions for PCB footprints and pin diagrams that can be used to create schematic symbols.
 The typical process for designing PCB footprints and schematic symbols from your datasheets is shown below.

 PCB footprint creation guidelines and process